Lokathor/gba-from-scratch/book_src/ex3.md

 First, what is a tile exactly:

 * A tile is an 8x8 square of palette indexes.
-* A palette index can be either 4 bits or 8 bits (the "bit depth").
+* A palette index can be either 4 bits per pixel (4bpp) or 8 bits per pixel (8bpp).
+This is the "bit depth" of the indexes.
 * The indexes store one row at a time, left to right, top to bottom.

 So we might have the following Rust constants